-- 1. From the Windows desktop of the IBM client, click Start > Settings > Control Panel > IBM Embedded Security Subsystem. - Because access to the Administrator Utility is protected by the administrator password, a message is displayed that asks you to type the administrator password.
-This password must be exactly eight characters in length. - 2.
+- 1. From the Windows desktop of the IBM client, click Start > Settings > Control Panel > IBM Embedded Security Subsystem. - Because access to the Administrator Utility is protected by the administrator password, a message is displayed that asks you to type the administrator password. - 2.
 Type the administrator password, and then click OK.